intellectix/EDCWebsite/docs/docs/view-operations.md

 Learn more about OData <a href="https://www.odata.org/getting-started/" target="_blank">here.</a>

-For our examples, we will assume that we have generated a Connector called "test" and we have a view called "peopleView".
+For this example, assume that a Connector called "AdventureWorks" has been created and the database has a view called "PeopleInStates".

 ## Get Data From Views

-### Front-End

-One of the quickest ways to make a GET request to your database is to simply make an AJAX call with following url:
+One of the quickest ways to make a GET request to a database is to make an AJAX call with following url:

 ```js
 ../api/<connector>/_view/<view_name>